top of page

 Angelica Sarullo

 Angelica hold’s a Bachelor’s Degree in Marketing from ULM and has had a passion for dance since childhood.
 She first discovered yoga in 2011 while living in Los Angeles.
 She fell in love with yoga, because it reminded her of lyrical dance and it corrected everything that dance physically damaged.
 Angelica received her RTY 200 hours from Yoga Works in Santa Monica in 2015.
 Angelica loves the healing power of yoga and hopes to play a role in revealing that power to her students.
+Angelica is also a Reiki practitioner (level2)

 Harriet.jpg